-Potty Training Tips & Tricks to make it a smoother process for both you and your child from Potty Training Consultant Agata Dudzik of @little.bears.potty including signs of readiness and how to use a reward system
+Potty Training Tips to make it a smoother process for both you and your child from Potty Training Consultant Agata Dudzik of @little.bears.potty including signs of readiness and how to use a reward system

 Two dreaded words: Potty Training.
 Am I alone?
 As Amelia came up on this major milestone I shied away – and by shied away I hid completely.
 With a new baby on the way and a fiercely strong willed little girl I had no interest in getting start.
 Alas, you do what you gotta do.
 I’ve been cluelessly plugging away only and realized .. maybe you are too?

 Agata is the creator of @little.bears.potty, an Instagram page dedicated to all your potty training questions.
 As a new momma to Wesley she started sharing her potty training knowledge & tips from her experience as a Board Certified Behaviour Analyst, working in a home daycare, & a parent coach to families of children with autism.
 Needless to say, she walked many families through the process of potty training.
 Like why I started Simple & Sage, Agata was being asked by friends who had started potty training for her help.

 Agata shares “it’s one of the first difficult skills that is not intrinsically motivating for children.
 Potty training is different from learning to walk or talk.
 Children are motivated to learn to walk and talk because it gets them access to things like treats and toys that were previously out of reach.
 Potty training does not do that.